0BananaBig0/from_gcc_to_cpp/CPPPerface.md

 ##### Explanation

 1. An rvalue reference is **a reference to a temporary object (an rvalue)** that is about to expire.
-   It can **bind only to rvalues**, such as the result of expressions or moved objects (e.g., via `std::move`).
-This makes rvalue references ideal for **move semantics**, allowing efficient transfer of resources.
+2. It can **bind only to rvalues**, such as the result of expressions or moved objects (e.g., via `std::move`).
+3. This makes rvalue references ideal for **move semantics**, allowing efficient transfer of resources.
+4. However, **for primitive types**, using `std::move` does not provide any meaningful advantage, as it **behaves much like a copy**.
+This is primarily because primitive types do not have complex resource management like objects that own dynamic memory.

 ##### Usage